 - Please turn off all electronic equipment, including cell phones.
 Texting during class will result in student dismissal from class.
-If a student is using a laptop in a distracting manner, that student will not be permitted to use their laptop for the remainder of the term. - 2.
+Students using laptops in a manner that is distracting to students and/or instructor will be asked to discontinue use. - 2.
 Discussion materials will not be repeated for students absent when the materials were presented.
 Ask fellow classmates for notes. - 3.
 Students are responsible for all material and assignments announced in their absence. - 4.
-Absences and tardiness will significantly impact daily participation grade.
-Tardiness is disruptive to class so please be on time. - 5.
-Do not schedule any appointments during class time. - 6.
-Eating in class is strictly prohibited. - 7.
-No late work will be accepted without a documented university excuse. - 8.
-Respect is not an option.
-Disrespectful behavior toward fellow students or instructor will result in dismissal from class.
+Each unexcused absence will reduce attendance grade by 33%.
+Being late to class three times will equate to one absence.
+If tardiness is unavoidable, it is up to the student to inform the instructor. - 5.
+Do not schedule any appointments during class time.
+They are not excused. - 6.
+Do not enter class during a presentation if you are late.
+Wait for applause then enter. - 7.
+Eating in class is strictly prohibited. - 8.
+No late work will be accepted without a documented university excuse.
+This includes arriving late to class and turning in an assignment that is due before class.
+It is up to the student to discuss make-ups with instructor.